After “I’m Japanese” controversy Gwen Stefani says “sorry”, immediately claims to be Canadian - The Beaverton

 “So let me say, with the strength of my people from Victoria to St. John’s.
 I’m sorry,” added the California native, while taking great care to elongate the O.

 Stefani is not without her defenders, including UBC Professor of Sociology Dr. Miriam Adebayo, who congratulated Ms. Stefani for choosing the “perfect” culture to emulate.
 “No one knows what the hell a Canadian is, anyway.
 But we definitely do say ‘sorry’ a lot; and to risk being accused of just so you could take a variety of eye-roll-worthy publicity shots?
-Well, remember Trudeau’s India trip?
-She could be our next Prime Minister!”
+Well, remember ’s India trip?
+She could be our next Prime Minister!”.

 Furthermore, the professor believes that the “Make Me Like You” singer’s new nationality will be embraced by her faux-countrymen.
 “You’re talking about people who practically orgasm every time they learn a celebrity spent a month at a Saskatoon high .
 I expect an immense swell of patriotic pride every time someone catches ‘Captain Marvel’ on cable and hears the opening notes of ‘Just a Girl’”.

-In keeping with her new nationality, Ms. Stefani, who was wearing cut-offs despite it being the middle of , stated that she has requested all documenters of her career to take care to pronounce her most-famed musical endeavour’s name “No Doobt”.
+In keeping with her new nationality, Ms. Stefani, who was wearing cut-offs despite being the middle of , stated that she has requested all documenters of her career to take care to pronounce her most-famed musical endeavour’s name “No Doobt”.
 She also responded to questions of whether her identity as a Canuck (“our word, not yours”) would cause any strain on her home life by insisting “No, Blake already wears a lot of denim and plaid, anyway”, before ending the session with the declaration that she needed “to go on a Timmie’s run”.

 Image: Georges Biard